"Parents need to teach their children principles of respect and acceptance."

 On the way back home, he did his best to calm down so Ahsoka wouldn't panic.

 "How did it go?"
 Ahsoka asked, even though she suspected she already knew the answer.

 "Sarah isn't going back there.
 The principal was as useless as a training saber against a Sith Lord," her husband replied.
 He then took a deep breath and checked the time.
 "We still have time to enroll her in the academy before we see Knight Rachel, Let's go," he told her.

 The family left for the Jedi Order.
 The first task was to enroll Sarah in the Jedi Academy and their academic academy.
 The Order's academic program was a mix of in-class instruction and home schooling.
 Once they arrived, a secretary handed the family the application forms for the home school academy.
 The Order already had record of Sarah's Force-sensitivity and medical history.
 The family opted to have the healer, Knight Rachel, serve as her de facto doctor.

-As the family sat down, the Grand Master filled out the forms.
+As the family sat down, Sarah's parents worked together to fill out the forms.
 At the same time, Sarah encountered another girl her age.
-She had light brown hair braided on either side.
+She had light brown hair braided on either side of her head.